Contact a lawyer now

 • Depending on the parent’s progress due to visits, the social worker can ask the court to reconsider the visitation plans.

 They don’t even look at whether the mother is capable or not.
 These days, it no longer happens as the visitation right is the same for both parents.
-Here are a few rights that are applicable as child visitation rights for father.
+Here are a few rights that are applicable as child visitation rights for fathers.

 • Freedom from the mother’s control during the visitation time.